 Instructions

 - Bring a large pot of water to boil.
 Next, clean and cut the mushrooms into small pieces and boil them for 15 minutes.
-Drain, rinse, and set them aside.
+Drain, rinse, and set them aside in a bowl.

-- In a large soup pot over medium heat, sauté the onions with 2 tablespoons of cooking oil until soft and translucent (about 7-10 minutes).
+- In the same large soup pot over medium heat, sauté the onions in two tablespoons of oil until they're soft and translucent (about 7-10 minutes).
 Add in the mushrooms and carrots and sauté until the carrots soften.

-- Season the mixture with the Better Than Bouillon Beef Base, salt, and pepper.
+- Season the soup with the Better Than Bouillon Beef Base, salt, and pepper.
 Boil until the potatoes are soft.
 Serve hot and enjoy!

 Hi Nataliya, would I have to do anything different if I used dried wild mushrooms?